RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #94

+Setup the blocker systems for box fight mechanics.
+There is an invisble blocker that is always there by default to allow players to see through it and clear out the builds of the previous fights and you should be invulnerable during that.
+There is an opaque barrier that spawns when a challenger arrives and then it disappears with the invisible blocker 5 seconds after the challenger to start the fight.
+When the winner is decided, they get teleported to the host side and the invisible blocker respawns and you are given a class with C4 only.

 ## #91, #92, #93

 We finished up all of the box fight arenas with proper sizing, a box, and home